Travelers frequently ask if they need to go to the bank in the U.S. to get Costa Rican colones (the local currency) before traveling.

 U.S. Dollars are Accepted in Costa Rica

-There’s no reason to change money in advance because U.S. dollars are commonly used in Costa Rica.
+For visitors from the U.S. there’s no reason to change money in advance because dollars are commonly used in Costa Rica.
 The taxis out in front of the airport, the restaurants and hotels all accept dollars.

 Normally when you spend dollars you’ll receive your change in colones at a fair exchange rate (approximately ¢600 per dollar).
 After a day or two you’ll have plenty of colones and will never have to visit a bank or exchange office.